Skip to main content

 The wines one orders typically can be assigned to one of two categories: unfamiliar wines that one wants to explore, or favorites that one wants to stock up on.
 Those present quite differing economics.

 If we are dealing with one or more wines that we know we like, we will be wanting to stock up and will thus be willing to buy in some quantity.
 That gives us the advantage on both possible case discounts and shipping rates, because many retailers offer discounts on blocks of 12 bottles at a time (sometimes you need to be ordering a case of a particular wine to get a discount, but most retailers with a discount will also apply it to so-called “mixed cases”, meaning a set of 12 bottles even if of different wines), and also many offer special shipping discounts to case-lot purchases (and even those that don’t will still charge more per bottle as the number of bottles being ordered goes down).
-In these instances, one can use the wine-search engines to locate the least-expensive (including shipping costs) retailer offering Wine X, or possibly Wines X and Y.
+In these instances, one can use the wine-search engines to locate the least-expensive (including shipping costs) retailer offering Wine X, or possibly Wines X and Y, or even X, Y, and Z: that way, you can easily make up a case order.

 When, however, we are ordering unfamiliar wines for experimentation, we are typically only interested in one or two bottles of a given wine.
 Here, then, the problem arises of trying to construct a case-size order from a given retailer.
 Even if you order two bottles of each new wine (recommended, because a single bottle can, for one or another reason, mis-represent the wine to you), you still need to find a minimum half-dozen wines you want to sample from that one retailer.
 But when you get down to it with pencil and paper, what you will often find is that Retailer #1 has Wines A and B but no others you want just then, while Retailer #2 has Wines A, C, and D, and Retailer #3 has Wines A and E, and so on.
 Finding one retailer with both low prices and reasonable shipping who carries half a dozen of your current targets can be a headache, to say the least.